labomics/SNPsnp/SNP_calling/README.md

 To help better understand how this framework works, we use data in filefolder test to run this framwork.
 It should be noted that due to the large amount of data in researches and our small test data, the threshold standard is slightly different.

-Considering reseaches often includes large samples, we suggest that a file contains sample names and their type is needed, which is list1.txt here.
+Considering reseaches often includes large samples, we suggest that a file contains sample names is needed, which is list1.txt here.

 step1_qc performs quality control with a file contains sample name, datadir and outdir needed.
 The input is raw data and the output is clean data in test/clean_data.